TULiberalArts/Geography-and-Urban-Studies/pages/resources.md

 ## Internships

 We encourage students to apply their skills and knowledge in a credit-bearing internship that utilizes their academic training.
 Assignments at planning, social service and other agencies, as well as firms that specialize in mapping and geographic data analysis, have helped students secure employment.
 The internship is complemented by a seminar in which students discuss their experiences.
+We have relationships with local employers and students can receive academic credit for completed internships.

 ### About the Internship Program